United States presidential inauguration: Locations

 Most presidential inaugurations since 1801 have been held in Washington D.C. at the Capitol Building.
 Prior inaugurations were held, first at Federal Hall in New York City (1789), and then at Congress Hall in Philadelphia, Pennsylvania (1793 and 1797).
 Each city was, at the time, the nation's capital.
-The location for James Monroe's 1817 swearing in was moved to the Old Brick Capitol in Washington due to on-going restoration work at the Capitol building following the War of 1812.
+The location for James Monroe's 1817 swearing in was moved to the Old Brick Capitol in Washington due to ongoing restoration work at the Capitol building following the War of 1812.
 Three other inaugurations—Franklin D. Roosevelt's fourth (1945), Harry S. Truman's first (1945), and Gerald Ford's (1974)—were held at the White House.

 Presidential inaugurations (aside from intra-term ceremonies following the death or resignation of a president) have traditionally been outdoor public ceremonies.
 In 1909, William H. Taft's inauguration was moved to the Senate Chamber due to a blizzard.
 Then, in 1985, the public second inauguration of Ronald Reagan was held indoors in the Capitol Rotunda because of harsh weather conditions.
+In 2025, the second inauguration of Donald Trump was moved indoors to the Capitol Rotunda due to extreme cold.

 The first inauguration of Andrew Jackson, in 1829, was the first of 35 held on the east front of the Capitol.
 Since the 1981 first inauguration of Ronald Reagan, they have been held on the Capitol's west front; a move designed to both cut costs and to provide more space for spectators.
 Above the west front inaugural platform are five large United States flags.
 The current 50-star flag is displayed in the center.
 On either side are earlier variations of the national flag: two are the official flag adopted by Congress after the admission to the Union of the new president's home state and two are the 13-star flag popularly known as the Betsy Ross flag.